caixiuhong/python_scripts/README.md

 ```
 because old_ms.dat is too large, it is not included in readms/example, please add by yourself.

-Readme module can be import as a python module

-Please see example/tutorial.ipynb for instruction
+Readme module can be import as a python module, please see example/tutorial.ipynb for instructions.